Skip to main content

 Elements of a Battery

-Battery is a general intent offense.
-This means that the actor doesn't need to intend the specific harm resulting from unwanted contact, but only intends to commit an act of unwanted contact.
-This also means that gross negligence or even recklessness may provide the required intent or, in criminal matters, mens rea to find a battery.
+Battery is an intentional tort, or a civil wrong arising from an intentional act.
+Battery is a general intent, rather than a specific intent, offense.
+This means the actor doesn't need to intend the specific harm resulting from unwanted contact.
+It's enough that the actor only intends to commit an act of unwanted contact.
+This also means gross negligence or even recklessness may provide the required intent to find a battery.

 The doctrine of transferred intent is also applicable.
-If one person intends to strike another, but moves out of the way to avoid being struck, causing the blow to hit a third person, both an assault (against the second person) and a battery (against the third person) has occurred, in both criminal and civil law.
+Suppose one person intends to strike another, who moves out of the way to avoid being struck.
+The harmful contact is instead made with a third person.
+Here, both an assault (against the second person) and a battery (against the third person) have occurred, in both criminal and civil law.

 This is important in the distinction between a battery and an assault.

-A battery involves actual contact.
-An assault is, in actuality, an incomplete battery; a person commits an assault if he or she intentionally places a person in apprehension of an impending battery.
-Conversely, if a person intended only an assault (to cause apprehension of an imminent battery), and harmful or offensive contact actually occurs, the person has committed a battery as well as an assault.
+A battery case involves actual physical contact.
+An assault is an incomplete battery.
+A person commits an assault if they intentionally place a person in reasonable apprehension of an impending battery.
+If a person intended only an assault and harmful or offensive contact actually occurs, the person has committed a battery as well as an assault.

-Conversely, if there was only an intended assault, as in a person gesturing toward another in a menacing manner, and the person trips and actually crashes into the other person, both an assault and battery have occurred.
+What if there is only an intended assault?
+For example, what if a person gestures toward another in a menacing manner, and the person trips and actually crashes into the other?
+Here, both an assault and battery have occurred.

 Contact

 Non-consensual contact may be made with either a person or that person's extended personality.
-This means that if one person leans forward and yanks the jewelry necklace off another, a battery has occurred, even though the first person never actually touched the neck of the second person.
+This means that if one person leans forward and yanks the jewelry necklace off another, a battery has occurred.
+This is true even though the first person never actually touched the neck of the second person.
 If this act was preceded with an intent to cause the other to apprehend an impending violent yank of the necklace, both an assault and a battery have occurred.

-If the wrongdoer only intended an assault (causing the other to apprehend an impending violent yank of the necklace) but did not intend to actually complete the violent yank, and yet his hand made contact with, and actually yanked off the necklace, both an assault and a battery have occurred.
-In other words, if in the process of physically gesturing to violently yank the necklace off, contact is actually made and the necklace is pulled from the other's neck, a battery has occurred.
+What if the wrongdoer only intended an assault but did not actually intend to complete the violent yank?
+If their hand made contact with, and actually yanked off the necklace, both an assault and a battery have occurred.
+In other words, if in the process of physically gesturing to yank the necklace off violently, contact is actually made and the necklace is pulled from the other's neck, a battery has occurred.

-For example, if a person threatens to spit into another's cup of coffee (clearly offensive and possibly harmful), and then proceeds to do so, both a criminal and civil battery have occurred.
-In another case involving the issue of extended contact, a Texas hotel manager was found guilty of a battery when he snatched away a patron's dinner plate in a "loud and offensive manner," even though the contact did not result in any physical harm to the diner.
+If a person threatens to spit into another's cup of coffee, and then proceeds to do so, both a criminal and civil battery have occurred.
+Spitting is clearly offensive and possibly harmful enough to lead to serious injury.
+In another case involving the issue of extended contact, a Texas hotel manager was found guilty of battery when he snatched away a patron's dinner plate in a "loud and offensive manner," even though the contact did not result in any physical harm to the diner.

 Harm